Updated for April 2025

 If, for instance, your part needs to measure close to ½”, then ½” bar stock may not be a viable option.
 Instead, we’ll need to size up to ⅝” or even ¾” bar stock to account for any dimensional variance.

-If material costs are a major concern for you and you want us to order the minimal amount of bar stock, be sure to add adequate allowances when designing for stock material specifications.
+If costs are a major concern for you and you want us to order the minimal amount of bar stock, be sure to add adequate allowances when designing for stock material specifications.

 2. Note “stock finish okay” on your print if applicable

 Stock material can become damaged during transit, arriving with gouges, scratches, and other imperfections.
-At our Denver machine shop, we always machine the external surfaces of the parts we make to improve the appearance of the surface finish—unless instructed otherwise.
+At our Colorado machine shop, we always machine the external surfaces of the parts we make to improve the appearance of the surface finish—unless instructed otherwise.

 If a stock finish is acceptable for your CNC turned part, let us know by indicating “stock finish okay” on your print.
 We’re happy to leave the outside of the part untouched if you only need internal features, and requesting a stock finish can save you up to 75% on the cost of your project.